HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **(I) Add notification strategy parameter**

-- **Recipient**: Multiple recipients are separated by an English semicolon.
+- **Recipient:** Multiple recipients are separated by an English semicolon.

-- **Cc**: Optional.
+- **Cc:** Optional.

-- **Monitoring Item**: The monitoring item in email reminder cannot be empty.
+- **Monitoring Item:** The monitoring item in email reminder cannot be empty.
 If the parent item in Monitoring Item is checked, the child item is automatically checked.

-- **Monitoring item setting notes**:
+- **Monitoring item setting notes:**

 (1) To perform the email reminder of the corresponding item, it shall first ensure that the monitoring item has been opened in the Setting.
 Otherwise, the email cannot prompt the alert notification of the monitoring item (the monitoring item can be opened in the [Setting](#setting) menu, and the alert value of the corresponding item can be customized).